 - Combine sugar and orange zest in a food processor and pulse for 1 minute; combine with butter in a large mixer bowl and beat on medium speed until pale and fluffy.
 Reduce speed to low and add eggs one at a time.
 Combine buttermilk, orange juice, and vanilla in a small bowl.
 Beat in flour mixture in three additions, alternating with buttermilk mixture (begin and end with flour mixture), just until incorporated.
 Toss cranberries with reserved flour mixture and gently fold into batter.

 - Spoon batter into prepared bundt pan and smooth with an offset spatula.
 Tap pan sharply to reduce air bubbles.
-Bake for 50 minutes, until cake is golden, springs back to the touch, and a tester inserted in the center comes out clean or with a few crumbs attached.
+Bake for 45 to 50 minutes, until cake is golden, springs back to the touch, and a tester inserted in the center comes out clean or with a few crumbs attached.
 Cool in pan on a wire rack for 15 minutes; carefully invert onto rack and cool completely.

 - While the cake bakes, make the sugared cranberries (I followed this method from Bakers Royale).
 For the glaze, whisk together powdered sugar, salt, and orange juice in a small bowl.
 Drizzle glaze over cooled cake and let set before topping with sugared cranberries and serving.
 Store leftovers in an airtight container at room temperature.